F-Test Formula (Table of Contents)

 What is F-Test Formula?

-F-test is a statistical test which helps us in finding whether two population sets which have a normal distribution of their data points have the same standard deviation or variances.
+F-test is a statistical test that helps us find whether two population sets with a normal distribution of their data points have the same standard deviation or variances.
 But the first and foremost thing to perform F-test is that the data sets should have a normal distribution.
-This is applied to F distribution under the null hypothesis.
-F-test is a very crucial part of the Analysis of Variance (ANOVA) and is calculated by taking ratios of two variances of two different data sets.
-As we know that variances give us the information about the dispersion of the data points.
-F-test is also used in various tests like regression analysis, the Chow test, etc.
+We apply this to the F distribution under the null hypothesis.
+F-test is a crucial part of the Analysis of Variance (ANOVA).
+We calculate it by taking the ratios of the variances of two different data sets because variances provide information about the dispersion of the data points.
+Various tests, like regression analysis and the Chow test, also use the F-test.

 Formula FOR F-Test:

-There is no simple formula for F-Test but it is a series of steps which we need to follow:
+There is no simple formula for F-Test, but it is a series of steps that we need to follow:

-Step 1: To perform an F-Test, first we have to define the null hypothesis and alternative hypothesis.
+Step 1: To perform an F-Test, first, we must define the null and alternative hypotheses.
 These are given by:-

 - H0 (Null Hypothesis): Variance of 1st data set = Variance of a 2nd data set